krisrs1128/multimedia/README.md

 # multimedia <img src="man/figures/logo.png" align="right" width="200" alt=""/>

-`multimedia` is an R package for **multi**-omics **media**tion analysis of microbiome data.
+`multimedia` is an R package for **multi**-domain **media**tion analysis of microbiome data.
 It makes it easy to curate data, specify mediation and outcome model formulas, and carry out inference for direct and indirect effects.
-You can read more about the package in our preprint:
+By specifying causal relationships between different data domains, it can support principled data integration.
+You can read more about the package in our
+preprint:

 [H. Jiang, X. Miao, M. W. Thairu, M. Beebe, D. W. Grupe, R. J. Davidson, J. Handelsman, and K. Sankaran (2024).  multimedia: Multidomain Mediation Analysis of Microbiome Data.]()